 \subsubsection{Camera pose}

-The six-dimensional pose of the camera placed within each simulation scene can also be parameterized to emulate expected real-world circumstances for onboard sensing.
-Given that our desired application is quadrupedal locomotion, we set the camera at a height of $z = 0.325 \text{ m}$ and pitch it downwards by $30 \degree$ to approximate the pose of the depth camera attached to our quadrupedal hardware platform.
-To capture multiple frames of a single scene, the camera is set to follow a prescribed trajectory that approximates how a quadruped's torso would move through a real world environment.
+The pose of the camera for each simulation scene can also be parameterized to emulate expected real-world circumstances for onboard sensing.
+Given the desired application of quadrupedal locomotion, the camera is set at a nominal height and pitch to approximate the pose of the depth camera attached to the quadrupedal hardware platform.
+To capture multiple frames of a single scene, the camera is set to follow a prescribed trajectory that approximates how the quadruped's torso would move through a real-world environment.
 Gaussian noise is also applied to all six pose dimensions to capture the jitter that the camera would experience during locomotion in the real world.